It is pretty obvious and common for pets to catch fleas and eventually show up at home with a full load of them.

 Pale gums mean reduced red blood cells.
-Reduced red blood cells mean that your pet is not producing sufficient blood to compensate blood lost to fleas.
+Reduced red blood cells indicate that your pet is not producing sufficient blood to compensate for blood loss to fleas.

 6. Dodgy colored dandruff

-In human beings fleas causes welts and bumps.
+In human beings, fleas cause welts and bumps.
 In pets, you are likely to spot breaking skin with sores on their bodies that are black/red in color.

 To check the dodgy colored dandruff, run a flea comb through the animal’s coat.
 A flea comb has a close set of teeth specifically designed to trap fleas.

 Run it on the animal several times.
 An infested coat will leave small black spots or brown spots on the teeth of the comb.

 Related: Yard Flea Sprays